Forensicom/Bootcamp/README.md

 Strategy (https://www.ivey.uwo.ca/media/3784378/league-profile.pdf)

 **What solution does this company offer that their competitors do not or cannot offer?** \
-This company was early to market with a clean, simplified, always available user experience, which is also available as an app on mobile devices.
-Being early to market allowed them to obtain funding from key players in this space, such as Telus.
-Now that theirplatofrm is complete and stable, they can offer a customized, brande duser experience to other healthcare providers.
-Competitors solutions are not mature enough at this point to compete.
-For now, League has the advantage of being both well funded and first to the market.

 Leagues primary product offerings are as follows: (https://www.ivey.uwo.ca/media/3784378/league-profile.pdf) & Group Insurance: A-la-carte health insurance products allowing a firm to pick and choose what works for the teams needs and budget.